Teething is not for the faint-hearted. We’ve all seen teething babies and toddlers who are

 If it is necessary to have your wisdom teeth removed, it is easier to have them out when you’re still young.
 This is because the roots of your teeth are not fully developed yet and the surrounding bone is less dense.
 Younger people also tend to heal faster after tooth removal than older people.

-How would I know if I have a problem with my wisdom teeth?
+How would I know if I have a problem?